Gabriel2409/angular/readme.txt

 ngAfterViewInit			called after the component's view (and child views) has been initialized ngAfterViewChecked		called every time the view (and child views) have been checked ngOnDestroy				called once the component is about to be destroyed

+---
+not possible to access templates ref before ngAfterViewInit